ArbenKqiku/arbenkqiku.github.io/_posts/2024-03-29-kafka-streaming-end-to-end-pipeline.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/article-4-kafka-streaming/16-streamed-data-to-big-query/image-4.png" alt="linearly separable data">

 In our case, we're sending data to BigQuery from Mage, which is a **production** environement.
-On the other hand, when you try to send data **manually** from your local machine, you can login to your Google account through the browser and grant permission to your script to perform tasks:
+On the other hand, when you try to send data **manually** from your local machine, you can login to your Google account through the browser and grant permission to your script to perform tasks.
+This image provides an example of a manual authentication through the browser to grant access to the `Tidyverse API Packages` to make changes on BigQuery:

 <img src="{{ site.url }}{{ site.baseurl }}/images/article-4-kafka-streaming/22-project-intro/image-13.png" alt="linearly separable data">